What is Bug Out?

 contains essentials for survival.
 This BOB - Bug Out Bag/Backpack - is of

 extreme importance and will be given much attention at this web site, starting here.
+If you bugout early enough, you can probably drive to your shelter with a lot

 Why Bug Out?